skurfer/Tractor/README.md

   * The artist and album names can be pulled from the container filename if it’s formatted as `Artist - Album.mkv`
   * Some applications, like [Handbrake](https://handbrake.fr/), will allow you to enter the names for each track prior to creating the container.
-  * If everything goes well, Handbrake will also mark the start of each "chapter" (track) in the stream.
+  * If everything goes well, Handbrake will also mark the start of each “chapter” (track) in the stream.

 Once you have your source file and metadata ready:

-    tractor.py -s "Album - Artist.mkv" -d album.json -a cover.jpg -c
+    tractor.py -s 'Album - Artist.mkv' -d album.json -a cover.jpg -c

 ### CUE + WAV ###